12 Best Weekend Getaways from Hyderabad for Post-Monsoon 2026: Hill Stations, Waterfalls & Coast

 Each destination below includes drive-or-fly time, entry fees, ideal audience, a pro tip — and, where applicable, one or two named StayVista villas we’d actually recommend, with capacity and standout features.
 For the four drive-only picks at the end (Horsley Hills, Nagarjuna Sagar, Lambasingi), we recommend pairing with a luxury villa in Hyderabad for the night before or after.

-Hyderabad’s May-June heat peaks around 42-43°C, which is why a Hyderabad weekend in summer is almost always worth flying for — Coorg, Wayanad, Munnar, and Ooty all sit 15-20°C cooler and are reachable in a 1-1.5 hour flight plus drive.
+Hyderabad’s May-June heat peaks around 42-43°C, which is why a Hyderabad weekend in monsoon is almost always worth flying for — Coorg, Wayanad, Munnar, and Ooty all sit 15-20°C cooler and are reachable in a 1-1.5 hour flight plus drive.
 By June 5-10, the Kerala-Karnataka monsoon onset turns Wayanad, Munnar, and South Goa into green, cooler, lighter-crowd weekends.
 The 12 picks below split into hill stations (5), nature escapes (3), a coastal-heritage pair (Goa + Pondicherry), a coffee-country pick (Chikmagalur, Sakleshpur), and a fly-in Bangalore weekend — with 18 named StayVista villas across them.

 In this Blog